 To be completely and utterly cheesy, I added a little chocolate love note badge top of the cake.
 I made it with a chocolate transfer sheet (similar here) and a handful of chocolate chips.
-If you'd like to see how the transfer sheets work, then you can find my tutorial here.
-Otherwise, a little square of Ghiradelli or Scharffen Barger would look nice, too.
+If you’re otherwise inclined, a little square of Ghiradelli or Scharffen Barger would look nice, too.

 I hope you’ll give the cake a try, because it is literally tops in my (cook)book!

 - 1 1/2 cup light brown sugar packed